vitaliksokil/music-store-PROJECT-/README.md

 User can pay online by Webmoney ( **was used Webmoney REST API**)

 ###### P.S
-I was focusing on back-end, so html layout is a little bit bad(some blocks can be moved from their place)  :)
+I was focusing on the back-end, so html layout is a little bit bad(some blocks can be moved from their place)  :)